-If you do not wish your child to be photographed or filmed, for public relations purposes, please contact the Principal.
+If you do not wish your child to be photographed or filmed, for public relations purposes, please signify your wishes on your child's enrolment form, which will remain in place until your child leaves the academy.
 In the event that we do not hear from you we will assume that we have your permission.
+If you wish to make any changes throughout the academic year please inform the Principal so our records can be updated accordingly.